Head of Department

 University of Warwick

-At Warwick, I convene the Philosophy and Literature BA with Eileen John in Philosophy, and teach on the English & Comparative Literary Studies BA and MA programs.
+I am currently Head of English and Comparative Literary Studies, and teach on our BA and MA programs.
+Before becoming HoD, I convened the Philosophy and Literature BA with Eileen John in Philosophy.
 After studying at the University of Cardiff-Wales (BA English Literature; MA Critical and Cultural Theory), I completed my PhD at the University of Warwick and University of Madison-Wisconsin, and went on to a British Academy Postdoctoral Fellowship at Corpus Christi, Oxford.
 I have held Visiting Fellowships at the University of Madison-Wisconsin and the Huntington Library, California, and am the founder and director of the research groups CoRAL (Comparative Religions and Literatures) and PAW (Poetry at Warwick).